Technological advances are nothing new to the staffing industry trends discussion.

 - Utilize video interviewing, video resumes, and other virtual video tools

 - More tips on managing a remote recruitment team

 Bottom line is, that the forced working-from-home arrangement brought on by the pandemic of 2020/2021 will continue to have lasting impressions on staffing and recruiting firms.
 Many leadership teams are finding production to be just as good or better than when everyone was in the office.
 And, according to insight from Flexjobs, “businesses lose $600 billion a year to workplace distractions, and remote workers are 35% to 40% more productive than their in-office counterparts.”

 Staffing Industry Trend #4 – Sales CRM Integration with ATS

 When your sales CRM is integrated with your candidate CRM and ATS (without having to buy and manage dozens of semi-connected applications) your processes are inherently more effective and easier to use.

-Further, with sales and marketing automation integrated into your businesses CRM, staffing firms are able to expertly match open job reqs to candidates, as well as implement automation sequences and drip campaigns to nurture sales leads as well as existing clients.
+Further, with sales and marketing automation integrated into your business’s CRM, staffing firms are able to expertly match open job requirements to candidates, as well as implement automation sequences and drip campaigns to nurture sales leads as well as existing clients.

 What Can an Integrated Sales CRM Do?

 - Integrate Activity Management

 - Link and Connect All Candidate, Job, Company, and Placements Records